bennettpe/fullstack-frameworks-django-website/README.md

 * [Django](https://www.djangoproject.com/download/) is a Python-based open-source web framework, which follows the model-template-view architectural pattern.
 * [Django-Forms-Bootstrap](https://github.com/pinax/django-forms-bootstrap) is a simple bootstrap filter for Django forms.
 * [Django-Storages](https://pypi.org/project/django-storages/) is a collection of custom storage backends for Django.
-* [Django-Phonenumber-Field](https://pypi.org/project/django-phonenumber-field/) is a Django library which interfaces with phonenumbers to validate, convert phone numbers.
+* [Django-Phonenumber-Field](https://pypi.org/project/django-phonenumber-field/) is a Django library which interfaces with phonenumbers to validate, convert phone nums.
 * [Phonenumbers](https://github.com/daviddrysdale/python-phonenumbers) is a Python port of Google's libphonenumber library
 * [Dj-database-url](https://pypi.org/project/dj-database-url/) is a Django utility to utilize the 12factor inspired DATABASE_URL env va to configure your Django app.
 * [Font Awesome](https://fontawesome.com/) is a font and icon toolkit.